 Build a new 161 kV line from Big Timber to the Nye area and add a 161/50 kV autotransformer at a new substation.
 This solution did not add any additional benefit over the new 100 kV line and would require further mitigation for any load growth in the area.

 Upgrading the 50 kV system from Billings to the Columbus Area to 100 kV.
-This solution corrected the low voltages under normal peak load conditions and some, but not all of the outage elements.
+This solution corrected the low voltages under normal peak load conditions and some, but not all of the outage related problems.
+In conjunction with this upgrade, NWMT also considered converting the 50 kV system from Bridger through Red Lodge to Chrome Junction to 100 kV as well.
+This combination of mitigation corrected all existing system problems in the area but provided very little capacity for additional load growth in the area and would require the expensive conversion of multiple 50 kV substations along these lines to 100 kV.

 Add additional static and dynamic VAr support (i.e. capacitor, dynamic var device (DVAr), static var compensator (SVC), etc.).
-This solution only corrects the low voltages under normal peak conditions, but caused other segment overloads under outage conditions.
+This solution only corrects the low voltages under normal peak conditions, but caused other segment overloads under outage conditions

 Add a nearby gas-fired standby generation facility.
 This solution still requires the building of a new transmission line (gas or electric) and would require full-time operation.
 This is a high-cost solution.
+It was also determined that sufficient fuel resources were not available on a full time basis.

 Recommendations